dmfed/teleshell/README.md

 2. No need for public IP address.
 3. A shell in a Telegram chat right in my phone?
 Cool! :)

-# WARNING!!!
-If you choose to try this on you machine - do that at your own risk.
-You've now been warned :)

 ## How to try/install
 Currently TeleShell does not have any install scripts etc. (and I doubt it ever will).
 Prerequisites: